The NKI Protein facility is a protein production and characterisation facility at the Division of Biochemistry, The Netherlands Cancer Institute (NKI)

 The facility offers a variety of biophysical techniques to characterise macromolecular properties and interactions.
 These include:

-The facility has access to an automated high-throughput crystallization screening platform.
-Crystallization conditions can be screened for in 96-well format in 100-200 nanoliter droplets.
-Plates are prepared by (nanoliter) liquid handling robots and crystallization trials are visualized over time by automated imaging systems at 4 °C and 20 °C; results are accessible via web-servers.
+The facility has access to an automated high-throughput crystallisation screening platform.
+Crystallisation conditions can be screened for in 96-well format in 100-200 nanoliter droplets.
+Plates are prepared by (nanoliter) liquid handling robots and crystallisation trials are visualized over time by automated imaging systems at 4 °C and 20 °C; results are accessible via web-servers.